pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### LoadBalancer

-If the TiDB cluster runs in an environment with LoadBalancer, such as on GCP or AWS, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.
+If the TiDB cluster runs in an environment with LoadBalancer, such as on Google Cloud or AWS, it is recommended to use the LoadBalancer feature of these cloud platforms by setting `tidb.service.type=LoadBalancer`.

 ```yaml
 spec: